Christ Church Accokeek

 Christ Church Accokeek is an Anglican parish church and cemetery in Accokeek, Maryland.
 Founded in 1698 as a chapel of ease, the present brick structure dates to 1747 (with substantial reconstruction and addition in the 1850s) and the cemetery to 1775.
-In 2021, after decades of conflict with the Episcopal Diocese of Washington, the congregation left the Episcopal Church and joined the Anglican Church in North America.
+In 2021, two decades after a well-publicized conflict with the Episcopal Diocese of Washington, the congregation amicably left the Episcopal Church and joined the Anglican Church in North America.
 The church is listed on the Maryland Historical Trust's Maryland Inventory of Historic Properties.

 History

 Early history

 The church's origins are in King George's Parish (also known as Piscataway Parish and now known as St. John's Episcopal Church), centered on Broad Creek and one of the original 30 Church of England parishes established in the Maryland colony in 1692, stretching as far north as the Pennsylvania border.
 Christ Church was founded in 1696 as a chapel of ease for residents of the Accokeek area, located about eight miles south.
 Congregants met in homes before establishing a frame church.

 By 1744, the original frame building had decayed, and the General Assembly funded the construction of a brick chapel on three acres at the present-day site.
 Construction began in 1747 and the new church was opened in January 1748.
 The oldest grave in the Christ Church cemetery dates to 1775.